d4rklynk/PYFO/README.md

 PYFO (Put Your Fedora On) is a post-install script for upstream version of fedora.
 It also focuses on security.

-This script has been tested for Fedora Workstation 37-39 and Fedora Server 37-39.
+This script has been tested for Fedora Workstation 37-41 and Fedora Server 37-39 (*I didn't test for server 39< but I guess it works the same*).

 The script will make the default zone to `drop` in Fedora Server too, you can revert to public by doing this command :